Forensic Science

 Why study forensic science?

-While forensic science classes are often required for students interested in law enforcement, these fascinating and engaging classes are also of interest to students who want to sharpen their analytical skills and enjoy solving a mystery.
-Students with a background in forensic science may find career opportunities in diverse fields such as crime scene analysis, law enforcement, government security agencies, education, art, and entertainment industries.
+Forensic science classes are often required for students interested in law enforcement.
+These classes may also be of interest to students seeking to enhance their analytical skills.
+Even those who enjoy solving a mystery are welcome.
+Students with a background in forensic science may find career opportunities in many fields.
+Careers include crime scene analysis, law enforcement, and government security agencies.
+Other fields are education, art, and the entertainment industries.
 When taken together, Parkland's two forensic science classes fulfill both the Physical and Life Science (with lab) General Education requirements.

 At Parkland, you'll have the advantage of small class sizes, taught by master faculty—never teaching assistants.
 Your success is our priority.